savvydatainsights/monitoring/README.md

 3. Finally, turn everything on through running: `docker-compose up -d`

 Alternativelly to manually following the mentioned steps, you can just execute `ansible-playbook playbooks/setup.yml`.
 You will be prompted to type the password, and then all the steps will be performed automatically.

+## Adding hosts

+By default, the localhost is automatically monitored.
+However, you can add other hosts where cAdvisor exposes containers' metrics, by adding more Prometheus targets.
+To add a host, execute:

+`ansible-playbook playbooks/add-cadvisor.yml -e "host=hostname target=ip:8080"`

+Replace *hostname* and *ip* with the appropriate values.
+If cAdvisor exposes the metrics through other port than 8080, change it too.
+Following the example, the metrics should be available by accessing http://ip:8080/metrics.